NannyML/nannyml/docs/examples/california_housing.rst

     :cell: 12

 It looks like there is a lot of drift in this dataset.
-Since we have 12 chunks in the analysis period, we can see that the top 4 features drifted in all analyzed chunks.
+Since we have 12 chunks in the monitored period, we can see that the top 4 features drifted in all analyzed chunks.
 Let's look at the magnitude of this drift by examining the KS distance statistics.